Last Updated: November 11, 2021

 While the problem-centered approach works, and I've often used it myself to kick off neighborhood plans, it fails to attract grassroots people who are not already involved in the community.

-Also keep in mind that this website offers abundant resources for asset-based community development, as well as organizing, economic development, sustainability, stemming sprawl, and other subjects important to strong communities.
-You can use the search button in the left column to find more helpful articles.
+This website offers abundant resources for asset-based community development, as well as organizing, economic development, sustainability, stemming sprawl, and other subjects important to strong communities.
+Noticing and even mapping your assets is only the first step.
+While it provides a mood elevation for the community, you have to leverage that energy to make something happen.
+That's where the rest of the website comes in.
+We have shown a few possible pages of interest below, but use the search button on each page to find more helpful articles.